 As a plane wave front passes through a gap or slit in a barrier, each point on the wave front that moves through the slit generates a new critical wave front.
 If the gap or slit is large relative to the wavelength, the circular wave fronts combine to form a new plane wave front.
-If the gap or slit is small relative to the wavelength, the part of the wave front that moves through the wavelength, the part of the wave front that moves through the property of the same property of the property
+If the gap or slit is small relative to the wavelength, the part of the wave front that moves through the wavelength, the part of the wave front that moves through the property of the same part of the property of the part of the property of the part of the property of the part of the part